 So every night of this festival there will be a Living Goddess (Kumari)’ chariot procession followed by two other chariots carrying a representative of Ganesh and Bhairav are taken to different parts of the old Kathmandu.
 Local people perform various masked dances like Majipa Lakhey, Pulukishi (elephant dance), Mahankali, and Sawa Bhaku representing various deities of the city.
 At the end of this festival for eight days people lower the pole with the flag of Indra.
 It is believed that this flag of Indra was given by Lord Bishnu for Protection.

-The main attraction of this festival is a different type of dances like Majipa Lakhey, Pulukishi(elephant dance), Sawan Bhaku and chariot of Kumari (living goddess), lord Ganesh and Bhairab.
+The main attraction of this festival in Nepal is a different type of dances like Majipa Lakhey, Pulukishi(elephant dance), Sawan Bhaku and chariot of Kumari (living goddess), lord Ganesh and Bhairab.
 Besides all these dances they perform many other dances on the open street of the city and people display many other deities of the city